Ever wonder how to be smart or at least how to become smarter?

 1. Be happy.

-I know this is listed above as well, but it’s worth repeating.
+Yes, this is listed above, but it’s worth repeating.
 Be happy.
 Look for the good in life.
 Count your blessings.
-It really works!
+When it comes to personal growth and development, attitude is everything!

-Question: What would you add to this common sense “how to be smart” list?
+Question: What would you add to this practical “how to be smart” list?